abbreviatedman/react-monorepo/03-intermediate-react/3a-forms/assignment/directions.md

   - `age`
   - `gender`
   - `isSubscribed`

+5. **Handle Changes in Form Fields**

-- Either define a separate function to handle a change in each one, updating the state for that field, or define a single dynamic handler function to update the state based on the form field name and value.
+- Either define a separate function for each field where you handle a change in that field and update the state for that field only, or define a single dynamic handler function to update the state based on whatever form field it's working with, based on its `name` attribute.
+- Add your state-updating change handlers to each form field in the JSX.

-5. **Handle Form Submission:**
+6. **Handle Form Submission:**

 In the App component:

+- Remove all code inside the `App` function.
+Remove all imports if you didn't do so earlier.
 - Define a function to handle form submission.
-For now, this function should _just_ a) prevent the default form action and b) log the form data to the console.
+For now, this function should just log its argument (which will be the form data) to the console.
 - Render the `Form` component and pass down the above function as a prop.

+7. **Add the Form Submission Handler:**

+In the Form component:

+- Add a form submission handler that prevents the default form submission behavior by calling the `event.preventDefault` method and then passes the form state to the function it receives as a prop from App.
+- Confirm that your app is logging the submitted form data.

-6. **Create the Contact Card Component:**
+8. **Create the Contact Card Component:**

 - In the **/src/** folder, create a new file named `ContactCard.jsx`.
 - Inside this file, define a functional component named `ContactCard`.
-- This component will receive the form data as props and display it in a styled contact card format using Bootstrap.
+- This component will receive the form data as props and display it in a styled contact card format.

-7. **Define the Contact Card Structure:**
+9. **Define the Contact Card Structure:**

 In the Contact Card component, take the data in as props and display it in interface elements for the following fields: